What's in this section

 - Confrontation and Crisis Management Skills

-This 1 credit pass/fail is taken during the fall semester and class helps to strengthen skills learned both in RA I and during fall training.
+This 1 credit pass/fail class is taken during the fall semester and helps to strengthen skills learned during fall training.
 This class also serves as one of the ways to support staff throughout their first semester on the job.
 The class meets weekly during open periods on Wednesdays at 4:30pm or Thursdays at 11:30am for the full academic semester.

-This 1 credit pass/fail class is offered to RA’s who have completed RA I and II.
+This 1 credit pass/fail class is offered to RA’s who have completed the RA class for newly hired/mid-year staff.
 RA III is a project-based class.
 RA III is about trying to make the Residence Life Office better by creating projects that will improve the effectiveness of the RA position and/or the department as a whole.

 back to top